Empowering your team

 Key lessons for technical leaders in a growing team

 Do you need help transitioning from being the sole programmer to leading and empowering an engineering team?
 Competent technical leaders often struggle to balance responsibilities in growing software teams.
-To help them, we now offer coaching and mentoring for SaaS CTOs with our CTO Soundboard service.
+To help them, we now offer coaching and mentoring for SaaS CTOs with our CTO sounding board service.
 Feel free to reach out; we are happy to hear about your struggles!